well300/EduScout/README.md

 **Example:**

-To interact with the API and fetch the latest courses, you can make a GET request to the following endpoint:
+To fetch the latest courses, you can make a GET request to the following endpoint:

 ```
 GET https://eduscout.vercel.app/api/courses